erg6437/RSV-Evolution/README.md

 * [Phylogenetic Analysis](#Phylogenetic-Analysis)

 # Introduction #
+This repository was created to share the metadata and accompanying .R and .ipynb scripts that were used to created main and supplementary figures in Rios-Guzman & Almohtadi 2026 (submitted).
+The following types of information are provided in this GitHub:
 This repository was curated to store scripts needed to generate both main and supplementary figures in Rios-Guzman et. al. 2023 (unpublished).
 The following data* are provided:

 1. Citywide and National epidemiological data (case counts, detections, percent positivity, etc.) are provided in the Data folder.